microsoft/WhatTheHack/055-ChaosStudio4AKS/Coach/Solution-02.md

 ## Notes & Guidance

-This challenge will simulate an AZ failure by failing a virtual machine that is a member of the Virtual Machines ScaleSet created by AKS.
+This challenge will simulate an AZ failure by failing a virtual machine that is a member of the Virtual Machines Scale Set created by AKS.
 Chaos Studio will use the VMSS shutdown fault

 - Student will create experiment for VMSS shutdown